KR-0000/Clinical-Decision-Support-System-Prototype/README.md

-# Clinical Decision Support System
+# Clinical Decision Support System (Prototype)

 A decision support tool for clinicians.
-Submit a patient case as free-text or a PDF clinical note and receive a structured differential with possible diagnoses, ICD-10 codes, red flags, and suggested next steps.
+Submit a patient case as free-text or a PDF clinical summary and receive a structured differential with possible conditions, ICD-10 codes, red flags, and suggested next steps.

+## Background and motivation

+Consider a common care transition scenario: a patient visits their primary care physician, who determines they need hospital-level care.
+The physician writes a referral and prepares a clinical summary documenting the patient's history, current medications, vitals, and preliminary findings.
+When the patient arrives at the hospital and is being admitted, the receiving clinician needs to quickly orient themselves to that documentation before deciding on a course of action.

+This tool is designed for that kind of moment.
+A clinician can paste in a clinical summary or upload it as a PDF, and receive a structured output covering likely conditions, urgency level, red flags that may require immediate attention, and suggested next diagnostic steps.
+The intent is to reduce the cognitive load of synthesizing a dense referral document under time pressure, not to replace the clinician's judgment.

+Healthcare systems in the US already handle care transitions at scale through EHR integrations and HL7 data exchange pipelines.
+This project is my attempt to prototype the core problem at a smaller scale, and to build hands-on experience with the full engineering stack involved: async task queues, LLM APIs, structured output validation, containerization, and cloud deployment.
+It is not production software and has not been validated clinically.

-**Intended audience:** Medical professionals looking for a second-pass reasoning aid.
-This tool supports clinical judgment — it does not replace it and must not be used as a standalone diagnostic instrument.
+**Intended audience:** Medical professionals or developers evaluating the tool's behavior.
+This tool supports clinical reasoning and must not be used as a standalone diagnostic instrument.

 ---